presidential-innovation-fellows/AI-guide-pilot/playbook.md

 ### Have a clear plan

 Before actually running the pilot, have a clear plan.
-Running a pilot but having results that are not actionable is a tremendous waste of resources and time.
-Decide beforehand what the important metrics are for the software and algorithm you are piloting.
+Running a pilot that yields results that are not actionable could be a tremendous waste of resources and time.
+Decide beforehand what the important metrics are for evaluating the software and algorithm you are piloting.
 Refer back to the original business problem and user needs you identified.

 Also, it’s important to consider how you’ve set up your system to collect feedback.
 For example, you may wish to conduct user interviews during the pilot to continuously collect user needs and new user stories.
-You may also place monitoring analytics to collect quantitative measures of user actions.
-Finally, continuously monitoring and evaluating the model during this phase is important so that you know if and when you need to retrain your model.
+You should look carefully at employing monitoring analytics to collect quantitative measures of user actions.
+Finally, it is important to measure model results with test dataset and accuracy metrics.

 ##### Checklist